msdec321/PythonBasics/eighty-one/README.md

-This is the readme file.
+This is a collection of eight-one projects presented in the textbook: http://inventwithpython.com/bigbookpython/

+These projects range from small, simple games to longer programs on more advanced topics.